 Over the last few years, concerns about the error rates associated with the payment of benefits from social insurance programs have brought increased attention to the factors that are used to make eligibility determinations.
-Legislative bodies have placed a higher degree of interest in eligibility and payment determinations.
+Legislative bodies have placed more interest in eligibility and payment determinations.
 Greater emphasis has been placed on the importance and requirement of employer participation to increase the level of integrity in the UI program.